ParvinShavandy/InstallingTensorflow/README.md

-## Installing CUDA 10.0 and cuDNN 7.6.0.64 along with the GPU version of tensorflow 1.12
+## Installing CUDA 10.0 and cuDNN 7.6.0.64 along with the GPU version of tensorflow 1.12 on ubuntu 18.04

 This will show you how to install tensorflow with NVIDIA's Cuda 10.0 GPU environment on Ubuntu 18.04.
 It will install all > required packages and then compile Tensorflow from source.